 Current owners can use the app to join brand-sponsored rides and events or generate their own.
 From the Moto Himalaya Ride to Rider Mania, Royal Enfield frequently organizes events that celebrate the brand’s identity.
 Enthusiasts can stay up to date on upcoming affairs and connect with other Royal Enfield owners.
 If you’re not interested in RE’s offerings, adventurous users can create their own routes and share them with friends.
 The app’s DIY guides also help owners prep for long trips and repair minor issues.

-If your bike requires more attention on the stand, the app can schedule a service at an authorized service center.
+If your bike requires more attention on the stand, the app can schedule a at an authorized service center.
 Whether you’re dropping off the bike yourself or need pick-up service, the tool not only allows riders to book an appointment with a few taps but also includes fields to clarify issues or request additional services.
 However, if you’re mechanical troubles are the scheduled kind, the app contacts roadside assistance to address more immediate issues.

 For those who aren’t a part of the Royal Enfield family (yet), prospective buyers can use the app to purchase a motorcycle from Royal Enfield's range.
 Skipping the dealership hassle and haggle, customers can avoid any pressure associated with buying a new motorcycle by booking the model, selecting features, finalizing payment, and dictating delivery on the mobile app.